 A mental illness or mental disorder involves a condition that affects the brain and outward behavior.
-They can also be called mood disorders.
-Mental illnesses can be accompanied by deviations in perception, thinking, feeling or even self-perception.
-Mental illnesses often lead to significant personal suffering and stress and problems functioning in several areas of daily life.
+Experts all refer to them as mood disorders and can be accompanied by deviations in perception, thinking, feeling, or even self-perception.
+Mental illnesses often lead to significant personal suffering and stress, and problems functioning in several areas of daily life.

 An essential component of these disorders is also often a reduced ability to regulate oneself.
-In this case, the affected persons can hardly or not at all influence their disease, even through increased efforts, self-discipline or willpower.
+In this case, the affected person can hardly (or not at all) influence their disease.
+This is despite increased efforts, self-discipline, or willpower.
 Consequences include problems in coping with everyday life and impaired social relationships.